BuilderIO/builder/.changeset/rich-apes-move.md

 '@builder.io/react': major
 ---

-Breaking Change :firecracker:: `userAttributes` now is parsed as an object - `JSON.stringify(userAttributes)` which preserves strings.
+Breaking Change 🧨: `userAttributes` now is parsed as an object - `JSON.stringify(userAttributes)` which preserves strings.
 Users no longer need to manually stringify anything unless they have explicitly included it in custom targeting attributes.

 For example,